 Stats from our High Street tracker suggest an independent retailer renaissance*.

 For the past five years we’ve been tracking the realities of life on Britain’s high streets, our research reflecting the rise and fall of dozens of businesses across the UK.
-We’ve seen tattoo parlours coming back into fashion with florists starting to wilt, and watched as foodies reclaim the high street from big brands and bookies.
+We’ve seen tattoo parlours coming back into fashion and watched as foodies reclaim the high street from big brands and bookies.

 In contrast to the retail doom and gloom stories you might traditionally read in the press, our findings have provided plenty of reasons to view UK retail more positively.
 The number of independent retailers has soared year upon year according to our latest research, a rise of 110% evident over the last five years.
 Far from shutting up shop independent retailers appear to be opening them.